-University policy 3-321 (provide link), governs animals on campus and restricts animals, except for service animals from University buildings and facilities. in specific instances, exceptions can also be made in university-provided housing or to allow an employee to perform the essential functions of their position.
+University Policy 3-231, governs animals on campus and restricts animals, except for service animals from University buildings and facilities.
+In specific instances, exceptions can also be made in university-provided housing or to assist an employee in performing the essential functions of their position.
 Certain areas of campus may adopt more stringent policies.

-A service animal can be trained to perform many important tasks to assist people with disabilities, such as providing stability for a person who has difficulty walking, picking up items for a person who uses a wheelchair, retrieving dropped items, reminding a person to take medication, preventing a child with autism from wandering away, or alerting a person who has hearing loss when someone is approaching from behind.
-In general, a service animal initiate a task through recognition of the need for the task, or on prompt by the handler, that provides a support related to a disability.
-Providing comfort is not a task under this definition.Comfort animals and emotional support animals: Comfort and emotional support animals and are not service animals under Title II and Title III of the ADA.
+A service animal can be trained to perform many important tasks to assist people with disabilities such as providing stability for a person who has difficulty walking, picking up items for a person who uses a wheelchair, retrieving dropped items, reminding a person to take medication, preventing a child with autism from wandering away, or alerting a person who has hearing loss when someone is approaching them from behind.
+In general, a service animal initiates a task through recognition of the need for the task, or on prompt by the handler, which provides support related to a disability.
+Providing comfort is not a task under this definition.Comfort animals and emotional support animals: comfort and emotional support animals are not service animals under Title II and Title III of the ADA.
 The primary function of a comfort/emotional support animal is to provide comfort through its presence.
 Because they have not been trained to perform a specific job or task, they do not qualify as service animals under the ADA.
-A comfort/emotional support animal may be other species that are allowed in Salt Lake County.
+A comfort/emotional support animal may be of any species allowed in Salt Lake County.

 The University allows service animals to accompany people with disabilities in all areas where the public is normally allowed to go.
-There may be some limited circumstances where a service animal may be precluded from entering a certain space or building, such as where the presence of an animal may compromise a sterile environment.
-Comfort/emotional support animals are not allowed into buildings or other areas of campus where pets are prohibited, including classrooms.
-However, comfort/emotional support animals may be approved for university-provided housing and in some employment situations (see below).
+There may be some limited circumstances where a service animal may be precluded from entering a certain space or building (e.g. where the presence of an animal may compromise a sterile environment.)
+Comfort/emotional support animals are not allowed into buildings or other areas of campus where pets are prohibited which includes classrooms.
+However, comfort/emotional support animals may be approved for university-provided housing and in some employment situations (see ESAs in Campus Housing).

 An individual with a disability who requests a reasonable accommodation of a comfort/emotional support animal in their university-provided housing can make the request to the Center for Disability & Access (CDA).
 The resident may be asked to provide documentation from a medical provider supporting the request.
 If approved, the approval is solely for the place of residence and does not imply the animal can be brought to other areas of campus that normally prohibits pet.
 More information about the process and policies can be directed to CDA.